 demand to as-built documents drawing up (if required);

 time periods of performance;

+advantages and disadvantages;

+Objectives;

+Detailed price offer.

-Simultaneously, the Contractor shall draw up calculation of services price based on the grades (reimbursement rates) for the Contractor’s specialists for this type of works and planned periods of services rendering.
-The mentioned documents shall be forwarded to the Principal within 1 month after the Application approval.
+The Technical Assignment and financial proposal shall be forwarded to the Principal by the Contractor within 1 month after the Application approval.

-Stage 5 The Principal shall review the Technical Assignment to the Application, the services price calculations and the performance periods and, in case of no reproof, shall send the Work-Order specifying the agreed price of services and enclosing the approved Technical Assignment.
-The application review time shall take up to 2 weeks.
+Stage 5 The Principal shall review the Contractor’s proposal, and shall send the Work-Order as per appendix 19 specifying the agreed price of the relating services and enclosing the approved Technical Assignment.
+The review time of the Contractor’s proposal shall take out up to one month.

-Stage 6.The Contractor (if required) shall sign agreements with the Russian subcontractors.
-The time for drawing up the agreements shall take up to 4,0 months after receiving the letter-order and approved technical Assignment.
-After that the Contractor shall start work performance.
+Stage 6.
+In case the Principal take a final decision to perform such a modernization by sending the Work-order, the Parties shall develop and sign a separate addendum to the present Contract.

 Trend 4: Assistance in unplanned/emergency repair and maintenance performance